bnb-chain/bnb-chain.github.io/docs/index.md

     Developers can easily port their existing Ethereum-based projects to BNB Chain, benefiting from its enhanced performance.

+* **Massive User Base**
+    BNB Chain Handle the largest daily active users and the highest peak EVM transactions with economical fees.

+* **Strongest Ecosystem**
+    It is Supported by a robust ecosystem of top-tier RPC plants, wallets, blockchain explorers, data indices, and substantial grants.

 * **Thriving DeFi Ecosystem**

     BNB Chain boasts a vast array of DeFi applications, including decentralized exchanges (DEXs), lending protocols, yield farming platforms, and more.